Can You Use Your Laptop Windows Key on Your Desktop?

 Note: While there won’t be much difference, typing slmgr /dlv lets you know more about your product key’s status.
 It can come in handy if you bought a second-hand laptop (or were gifted) and don’t know the license type of the key.

-After typing the command, a detailed message box will pop up and provide more information about your PC’s license status, meaning you’ll also get to learn whether you’re using a retail or OEM license.
+After typing the command, a detailed message box will pop up and provide more information about your PC’s license status, meaning you’ll also learn whether you’re using a retail or OEM license.

-The activation ID is mostly on the third line from the top, right above the application ID, as observed from the image below.
+The activation ID is mostly on the third line from the top, right above the application ID, as observed in the image below.

-Copy the activation ID and paste it after typing slmgr /upk on the command prompt such that it resembles the image below.
+Copy and paste the activation ID after typing slmgr /upk on the command prompt to resemble the image below.

 Once you’ve keyed in the above command, press Enter, and you’ll see a notification that the product key is successfully uninstalled.
 Receiving this prompt from Windows means you can proceed to install the product key on your desktop.